ShingShen/lngterm/README.md

 ## Tasker YAML Format

 The `tasker` feature allows you to automate command sequences via a YAML file.
-The YAML file should contain the device path, baudrate, and a list of commands to execute sequentially.
+The YAML file should contain a list of commands to execute sequentially.

 ### Example `task.yml`